TykTechnologies/tyk/REDIS.md

+These are notes/thoughts on state of redis usage in the gateway.
+This will be changing as I uncover new details.
+The goal is to have a clear picture on the path to make redis optional for the gateway to operate.

+Feel free to update/comment if there is anything missing or any suggestion.

 # Redis in the gateway

 This is a summary of redis usage in the gateway and my proposal on how to decouple